jukkas/parse-esp-example/README.md

 live query monitoring changes in a Object.
 It also contains some very limited and basic JSON parsing routines.

-With all other cases, you are on your own (or try to use [Parse-SDK-Arduino library](https://github.com/parse-community/Parse-SDK-Arduino)).
+With all other cases, you are on your own (or try to use unmaintained [Parse-SDK-Arduino library](https://github.com/parse-community/Parse-SDK-Arduino)).

 Finicky with memory usage, when using ESP8266, so e.g. query length in Parse::set is very limited.